-As "Image targets" when viewed through a tablet or cameras embedded in the room, each document triggered an augmented reality simulation of paper simulations, filling the office.
+As "image targets" when viewed through a tablet or cameras embedded in the room, each physical document triggered an augmented reality simulation of paper simulations, filling the office.

-The application was coded to recognize each document and trigger physics based animations based on the angle and movement of the tablet in the environment.
+The application was coded to recognize each document and duplicate it, triggering physics based animations based on the angle and movement of the tablet in the environment.